LewisDyer/StochasticGames/meetings/plan/week01.md

 Ideas for games

 * Tried coming up with some ideas, but I think right now I'm not sure what makes a game *interesting* (yet feasible) to model/analyse.
-I have one idea though:
 * Most of my background research should focus on different examples of stochastic games, in order to find an interesting game to model - I think I'm still thinking of a "game" in the everyday sense.